hourliert/redux-crud-observable/README.md

 ```

+The full list of actions creators is available [here](https://foodmeup.github.io/redux-crud-observable/interfaces/_actionscreatorfactory_interfaces_crudactions_.icrudactionscreators.html).

 ### Reducer

-You could create the crud reducer and use it like that:
+You can create the crud reducer and use it like that:

 ```js